felixroos/idlecycles/README.md

 ## Tidal from Scratch

-I've created this repo to understand the core of tidal at a deeper level by re-implementing its core logic.
+I've created this repo to understand the core of [TidalCycles](https://tidalcycles.org/) at a deeper level by re-implementing its core logic.
 This part of the README will document my progress and could be helpful for people trying to understand tidal.
 Disclaimer: This is not tidal, so take it with a grain of salt.